Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </Configure>
 ```

-Then, the Apache httpd.conf should be modified to enable load balancing, here is an example:
+Then, the Apache httpd.conf should be modified to enable load balancing, as shown in the following example:

 ```bash